Welcome to our E-Newsletter August 2013

 Enhanced Login Process for CPF e-Submit

-As part of on-going efforts to improve your CPF e-Submission experience, CPF Board have enhanced the login process.
+As part of on-going efforts to improve your CPF e-Submission experience, the login process has been enhanced.
 This will take effect from 1 August 2013.

 After selecting “LOGIN HERE with your SingPass” (Figure 1), you will be redirected to a new page (Figure 2) where you can select your transaction.
 To e-submit CPF contribution details, simply select the CPF e-Submit option.
 The rest of the e-submission process remains the same.

 Figure 1: Employer’s Portal at CPF Employers Home Page

 For enquiries on CPF e-Submission matters, email at firstname.lastname@example.org or call at 6220 2340 (Mondays to Fridays, 8am to 5.30pm).

 Public’s Views are invited for Second Phase of Employment Legislation Reviews

 The aim in this phase of reviews is to ensure that our labour legislation remain relevant, with a focus on further protecting the well-being of vulnerable workers, particularly those in non-traditional work arrangements.
 We also recognise the need to balance employers’ business and operational needs.
 Thus, we will also look into providing employers some flexibility, where appropriate, in fulfilling their obligations.
 In essence, the reviews of the EA and EFMA cover: